 Captions: Captions display the text of spoken dialogue in a video, TV show, movie, event or meeting.
 It is key to remember that with captions, the text shown appears in the same language it was spoken in the video.
 Captions can either be open or closed.
 Closed captioning means the captions can be turned on or off with the click of a button.
 Open captions are part of the video itself and cannot be turned off.

 Subtitles: Alternatively, subtitles are a translation of the spoken dialogue into another language.
 Most have been exposed to subtitles when browsing foreign shows on Netflix.
 Many streaming platforms, like Netflix, give you the ability to watch the content with subtitles in your language.
 Subtitles are what allow content to reach greater audiences globally.

 It is also important not to mix up subtitles with audio description.
 Subtitles assume the viewer can hear the audio, it simply needs to be translated into another language in order for it to be understandable to the viewer.
 Audio description is a voiceover that is interspersed in the video’s pauses.
 The narrator doing the voiceover describes what is happening in the video, for instance, what the characters look like, what is happening on screen, and more.

 Auto-Captioning Concerns in Zoom

-Zoom recently released its auto-captioning feature to all accounts, including those that are using the free subscription.
-While many disability advocates are celebrating this news across social media, there are still some concerns when it comes to the quality of their captioning software.
+Zoom does have an auto-captioning feature on accounts, including those that are using the free subscription.
+While many disability advocates have celebrated this, there are still some concerns about how it affects the quality of the Zoom captioning software.